-According to the CDC, food-related illnesses and outbreaks caused by contaminated food cost the US economy $15.5 billion each year.
-The CDC estimates that there are 48 million cases of foodborne disease annually, leading to 128,000 hospitalizations and 3000 deaths per year on average in America alone.
+The safety and quality of products that we consume depend on a variety of factors, including the cleaning and sanitation processes used to prepare them.
+According to the CDC, food-related illnesses and outbreaks caused by contaminated food cost the US economy more than $17 billion in 2021.
+The CDC estimates that there are 48 million cases of foodborne disease annually, leading to 128,000 hospitalizations and 3,000 deaths per year on average in the US alone.

 The Food Safety and Modernization Act (FSMA) by the FDA is a major step forward in improving food safety requirements and preventing contamination of the US food supply.
 The FSMA establishes new controls for human and animal food to prevent intentional adulteration while also focusing on strengthening import/export inspection programs, among other initiatives.

 Sanitation efforts must focus on ensuring that food processing equipment and facilities do not come into contact with contaminated products or other materials that could potentially transmit harmful bacteria or viruses from one location to another.

 Cleaning vs. Sanitation – What Is the Best Solution for Your Conveyor Technologies